altunixon/wips/lns/altina_ln/ASP-52-.md

 “Ahhh, you did mention before.”

-Altina looked at the sword in confused.
+Altina looked at the sword in confused.<br/>

 Regis was not surprised as he thought of it before.
-As he was not the owner, Regis was waiting for Altina to reply.
+As he was not the owner, Regis was waiting for Altina to reply.<br/>

-Altina asked seriously.
+Altina asked seriously.<br/>

 “That… you want to fix it?”

 “Of course!”

-Vanessa nodded her head.
+Vanessa nodded her head.<br/>

-Hearing the reason, Altina seemed to be unable to decide.
+Hearing the reason, Altina seemed to be unable to decide.<br/>

 “Regis, what do you think?”

 “I guess so… Originally, if it’s something like the Empire’s treasure sword, we should have the sword repaired by someone with adequate track record.
 However, these people are usually hired by the nobles.”

-As the nobles supporting Altina had increased, they might receive some introduction of such skilled blacksmiths.
+As the nobles supporting Altina had increased, they might receive some introduction of such skilled blacksmiths.<br/>

-However, those blacksmiths did not have any workshop near Fort Volk which was at the border.
+However, those blacksmiths did not have any workshop near Fort Volk which was at the border.<br/>

-If they wrote letters to these blacksmiths, the best reply they would receive was to send the sword over for reparation… ...
+If they wrote letters to these blacksmiths, the best reply they would receive was to send the sword over for reparation… ...<br/>

-This could take up to a few months.
+This could take up to a few months.<br/>

 Even so, the sword was from the founding emperor era, hence having historical worth.
-They could not be careless with the repairs.
+They could not be careless with the repairs.<br/>

 After all, the important thing was that Altina’s life was attached to the sword.
-Regis was well aware that it was not right to keep suggesting things to Altina.
+Regis was well aware that it was not right to keep suggesting things to Altina.<br/>

-However, since this was the first time Altina herself actively request to discuss the options, Regis could only speak of those he thought beforehand.
+However, since this was the first time Altina herself actively request to discuss the options, Regis could only speak of those he thought beforehand.<br/>

 “I believe that the faster the sword get repaired, the better.
 However, the one doing so must be selected by you, Your Highness.
 If the sword was not properly repaired, you will not just risk losing your life, but also  public criticism.”